Gray categories with duals and their diagrams: Diagrams for Gray categories with duals

 \section{Diagrams for Gray categories with duals}

-In this section, it is shown that under suitable additional assumptions, the evaluation of a Gray category diagram is invariant under homomorphisms of Gray category diagrams.
-For the Gray category, this additional assumption is is that the Gray category is spatial in the sense of Definition \ref{spatial}.
-We derive concrete conditions that ensure that a Gray category with duals is spatial in Section \ref{subsec_traces}.
-For the diagram it is sufficient to assume that the topology of the entire diagram is a surface.
+In this section, it is shown that, under suitable additional assumptions, the evaluation of a Gray category diagram is invariant under homomorphisms of Gray category diagrams.
+The first assumption is that the Gray category is spatial in the sense of Definition 4.8.
+The second assumption is that the 2-skeleton of the diagram is a two-manifold.